jellyfin-archive/jellyfin-docs/general/administration/installing.md

 ### Installation Process

-Create a directory in /opt for jellyfin and it's files, and cd into it.
-The following assumes the directory is called "jellyfin"
+Create a directory in /opt for jellyfin and its files, and enter that directory.

     sudo mkdir /opt/jellyfin
     cd /opt/jellyfin